 Station Phase - Each area is called a station.
 Each station is numbered and represents a particular subject.
-A station may ask to identify tack, equipment, feed samples, internal & external parasites, diseases, gait and other equine activities.
-Seniors will have five (5) stations and will have three (3) minutes per station.
-Juniors will have three (3) stations and will have four (4) minutes per station.
+A station may ask to identify or demonstrate tack, equipment, feed samples, internal & external parasites, diseases, gait, leg wrapping, injections, haltering, and other equine activities.
+Seniors will have five (5) stations, with two (2) stations being demonstrations and will have three (3) minutes per station.
+Juniors will have three (3) stations, with one station being a demonstration and will have four (4) minutes per station.
 The Station phase will account for 50 points possible for Seniors and 30 points possible for Juniors.